abdrahmansoltan/Learning-Notes/TypeScript/1-TypeScript.md

 > - Functions may return different values, depending on the arguments you pass them.

 - why not just use `any` type?
+  - `any` is an escape hatch.
+It turns off type checking for the variable so that you can do your thing without errors
+    - It sort of defeats the purpose of Typescript and types
   - It's an anti-pattern(not recommended) in typescript
   - `any` allows for any type to go in, and any type to come out.
   - Using a `generic` means a number goes in and a number comes out or a string goes in and a string comes out.